We are working on a seastead design.

 lets you vary the open diameter on the fly.
 This sounds great.
 Could one work for the range we need?

-Please analyze this possible method of running from storms and see if something along
+Please analyze these possible methods of running from storms and see when each could be reasonable.